bibekanandadatta/JHU-Dissertation-Template/README.md

 \usepackage[unit=in,type=upperleft,color=red,showframe]{fgruler}
 ```

-- If you do not like the default font (Latin Modern Roman), you can try a different font or combination of font or typeset.
-However, you should be careful about having consistent typesetting, especially between math and text.
-[Follow this discussion on StackExchange to learn more about fonts in LaTeX](https://tex.stackexchange.com/questions/59702/suggest-a-nice-font-family-for-my-basic-latex-template-text-and-math).
-Font package has been loaded using `\usepackage{\FontPackage}` command.
-Depending on the Font you choose, you may have to add additional options there or even a few other commands to make the typography consistent.

 > [!WARNING]
 >
 > Finding a different font that offers consistent text and math typography may require you to add customized commands/ macros and options.

+- If you do not like the default font of this template (Latin Modern Roman), you can try a different font or combination of fonts.
+However, you should be careful about having consistent typesetting, especially between math and text.
+[Follow this old discussion on StackExchange to learn more about fonts in LaTeX](https://tex.stackexchange.com/questions/59702/suggest-a-nice-font-family-for-my-basic-latex-template-text-and-math).
+  - This TUG page lists [fonts that provide math support](https://tug.org/FontCatalogue/mathfonts.html).
+But Overleaf may not have all of the packages listed there, and some of the packages may raise conflict with other packages that are already loaded.
+You can try and figure out which works best for you.
+  - The font package has been loaded using the `\usepackage{\FontPackage}` command in the `DOCUMENT FORMATTING` section of the preamble.
+Depending on the Font you choose, you may have to add additional options/ packages (follow the above webpage) and simply changing the `\FontPackage` variable may not work.

 - Add your math macros and settings in the `MATH MACROS` section.
 There's a section for non-math `OTHER MACROS` as well.
 Some examples of both types of macros are added there in the template.